Transitioning to Plant-Based Diet? Expect Change

 There are plant-based foods that contain vitamin D such as broccoli, coconut yogurt, flax milk.
 But to ensure you are protecting your bones through your plant-based journey, it is recommended that you take a vitamin D supplement.

-You should also get as much time outside in nature as we possibly can.
+You should also get as much time outside in nature as you possibly can.
 Vitamin D also comes from the sun.

 Another supplement we need as part of our plant-based journey is B12.